-Under instructions in force for the Board of Directors, a director is barred from participating in the consideration of, or decision in, any matter whose significance to himself or to any related party is such that the director is to be regarded as having, directly or indirectly, a particular personal or financial interest in that matter.
-The same follows from the SpareBank 1 SMN's ethical guidelines.
+Under instructions in force for the board of directors, a director is barred from participating in the consideration of, or decision in, any matter whose significance to him/herself or to any related party is such that the director is to be regarded as having, directly or indirectly, a particular personal or financial interest in that matter.
+The same follows from the group's ethical guidelines.
 Each director is obliged to personally verify that he or she is not disqualified from participating in the treatment of a matter.

-Any agreement between the Bank and a director or the Group CEO must be approved by the Board, as must any agreement between the Bank and a third party in which a director or the Group CEO has a particular interest.
-Directors are required to disclose on their own initiative any interest the individual or related party concerned may have in the decision taken in a matter.
-Unless the director him/herself opts to step back from the consideration or decision of a matter, the Board shall decide whether or not the director shall step back.
-In the assessment due importance must be given to all forms of personal, financial or other interests on the part of the director and to the Bank's need for public confidence in its business activity.
-The Board's assessments of legal (in)capacity must be duly recorded.
+Any agreement between the bank and a director or the group CEO must be approved by the board of directors, as must any agreement between the bank and a third party in which a director or the group CEO has a particular interest.
+Directors are required to disclose on their own initiative any interest the individual or related party concerned may have.
+Unless the director him/herself opts to step back from the consideration of or decision in a matter, the board of directors shall decide whether or not the director shall step back.
+The board's assessments of legal (in)capacity must be duly recorded.

-Free transferability
+Point 5: Free transferability

-The Bank's equity certificate is quoted on the Oslo Stock Exchange under the MING ticker symbol and is freely transferable.
+The bank's equity certificate is quoted on the Oslo Stock Exchange under the MING ticker symbol and is freely transferable.
 The articles of association contain no restrictions on transferability.

-General meeting
+Point 6: General meeting